DanielSchaffer/webpack-babel-multi-target-plugin/README.md

 of ES supported level).
 If [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin) is being used, the script tags are updated to use the appropriate `type="module"` and `nomodule` attributes.

+### Transpiling _node\_modules_
+In order to have the greatest possible positive effect, the compilation must be able to start with the high possible ES level of source code.
+This is why the extra entries were added to the `mainFields` array, and why _node\_modules_ is not excluded from loader rules.
+This ensures that even dependencies can take advantage of being able to be bundled with ES6 features and syntax, and the more verbose syntax and polyfill-laden only included for legacy browsers.

 ### Blind Targeting
 In some circumstances, such as lazy-loaded routes and modules with